Get me outta here!

 September 17, 2010 by Fossillady

 Was the “Calamite” the first tree-like plant to grow on land?
 Many scientists believe so.
 It possibly grew up to 100 feet (30 meters) tall, towering above the sparse landscape during its lengthy lifespan.
-Its earliest beginnings were approximately 400 million years ago during the Devonian Time Period.
-But this tree-like species trived particularly during the tropical coal swamps of the carboniferous era before it went extinct.
+Its earliest ancestral calamites were herbaceous and small appearing approximately 400 million years ago during the Devonian Time Period.
+The Calamite tree-like species trived during the tropical coal swamps of the Carboniferous roughly 360 million years ago before dying out at the end of the Permian mass extinction roughly 250 million years ago.

 Devonian to Carboniferous Age Calamite Tree Leaf Imprint “Annularia” Trace Fossil

-The trunk was a woody hollow tube, lacking true bark.
-There were various species that resembled modern day bamboo with segments and ribbing.
-The leaves were primitive and needle like, arranged in whorls around a stem.
+The trunk of the Calamite tree-like plant was a woody hollow tube, lacking true bark.
+The calamite resembled modern day bamboo with segments and ribbing.
+The leaves called “annularia” were primitive and needle like, arranged in whorls around a stem.

 Trace Fossil Imprint of Devonian to Carboniferous Age Calamite Tree Stem

-The Calamite thrived in the hot swamp tropics of the past, particularly during the Pennsylvanian Period around 300 mya.
+The Calamite-tree reached its zenith durng the hot swamp tropics of the past, particularly during the Pennsylvanian Period around 300 mya.
 Many of their fossils have been found worldwide including, USA, China, Canada, South America and Europe.

-Internal and External Imprint Fossil of Calamite Tree Stem, Devonian to Carboniferous Age
+Internal and External Imprint Fossil of Calamite Tree Stem

 The three amazing fossils above were found in Sebastian County, Arkansas in an old coal strip mine in 1993 by Michael A. Whitkanack, who donated them to my classroom.
 They are actually the imprints of the Calamite’s leaves and stems which scientists refer to as trace fossils.